edavis/riverpy/README.txt

 river.py takes an OPML subscription list (local or remote), parses the linked RSS/Atom URLs, and outputs a river.js file.

-N.B.
-The project is still a work-in-progress, so the output files
-     don't exactly match the specification.
-But the basic idea is there.

 Installation:
   1) install/configure redis
   2) pip install -r requirements.txt